Trash and stink rise after Rio Carnival due to garbage strike

-RIO DE JANEIRO (Reuters) - If the hangovers many are nursing after their annual Carnival celebrations weren’t enough, residents of Rio de Janeiro awoke Wednesday to smelly streets, mounting household garbage and heaps of party refuse uncollected for a fifth consecutive day.
+RIO DE JANEIRO, March 5 (Reuters) - If the hangovers many are nursing after their annual Carnival celebrations weren’t enough, residents of Rio de Janeiro awoke Wednesday to smelly streets, mounting household garbage and heaps of party refuse uncollected for a fifth consecutive day.

 The result of a trash collectors’ strike timed to coincide with the festival, which officially ended Wednesday, the growing garbage backlog is a fetid after note to revelry that this year drew as many as 5 million people to the streets of Brazil’s second-biggest city.